dev4cloud/nodejs-auth/Readme.md

 ## AuthSysJS
-This is a basic authentication system built with Express.
+This is a scafolded express application with a basic authentication system built in.
 It stores users in a Mongo database and generates JWT tokens upon login.
 There is a check-auth middleware that can be added to any route you want to protect from non logged users.

 ## Requirements
-You need Node and NPM.
+Node and NPM.
-Mongo DB
+Mongo database connection details

 ## Installation and run
 Install all dependencies with
 ```
 npm install
 ```
-Configure you Mongo DB connection in nodemon.json and test/config.js
+Configure you Mongo DB connection in config/*.js

+Configure

 Check all tests pass with
 ```